IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ./commands/put_request.sh
 ```

- In the request message you should see the name of the device that the request is being performed on, and the name of the resource that we are writing to, along with the value we are writing.
+In the request message you should be able to see the name of the device that the request is being performed on,
+and the name of the resource that we are writing to, along with the value we are writing.

 In the reply you should be able to see a message indicating that the put request was successful.

 ### Multi put request
 Similarly to the multi get request, we can also write to multiple resources in one operation.